-- E18.14.3 Documents from an adoption authority concerning the proposed adoption of a child. - E18.14.4 Documents relating to a permanent caring arrangement until the child reaches 18 years old. - Unless the Chief Executive determines that exceptional circumstances apply, bonding leave must not be approved to care for any of the following: - E18.15.1 A baby over 14 weeks old (not applicable in cases of adoption, permanent or long term caring arrangements). - E18.15.2 An adopted adult or adult who is the subject of a permanent caring arrangement over 18 years old on the day of placement.

-- E18.16 Bonding leave is granted with or without pay. - E18.17 The rate of payment to be paid to the employee during a period of paid bonding leave is the same rate as would be paid if the employee was granted personal leave. - E18.18 Bonding leave may be granted with full or half pay, or a combination of full and half pay, with credits to be deducted on the same basis.
+E18.14.2 A birth certificate.
+E18.14.3 Documents from an adoption authority concerning the proposed adoption of a child.
+E18.14.4 Documents relating to a permanent caring arrangement until the child reaches 18 years old.
+E18.15 Unless the chief executive determines that exceptional circumstances apply, bonding leave must not be approved to care for any of the following: E18.15.1 A baby over 14 weeks old (not applicable in cases of adoption, permanent or long term caring arrangements).
+E18.15.2 An adopted adult or adult who is the subject of a permanent caring arrangement over 18 years old on the day of placement.
+Rate of pay Rate of payment E18.16 Bonding le ave is granted with or without pay.
+E18.17 The rate of payment to be paid to the employee during a period of paid bonding leave is the same rate as would be paid if the employee was granted personal leave.
+E18.18 Bonding leave may be granted with full or half pay, or a combination of full and half pay, with credits to be deducted on the same basis.
 The maximum paid period is up to 10 weeks at half pay.

-- Paid bonding leave counts as service for all purposes and unpaid bonding leave does not count as service for any purposes, but does not break continuity of service. - E18.20 Public holidays for which the employee is entitled to payment that fall during periods of absence on paid bonding leave must be paid as a normal public holiday and will not extend the maximum period of bonding leave.
+Effect on o ther entitler nents E18.19 Paid bonding leave counts as service for all purposes and unpaid bonding leave does not count as service for any purposes, but does not break continuity of service.
+E18.20 Public holidays for which the employee is entitled to payment that fall during periods of absence on paid bonding leave must be paid as a normal public holiday and will not extend the maximum period of bonding leave.
+E19 - Grandparental Leave Purpose E19.1 Grandparental leave is available to employees to enable them to be absent from duty to undertake a primary care giving role to their grandchild during normal business hours.
+Eligibility E19.2 Grandparental leave is available to employees other than casual employees and employees on probation.
+E19.3 To be eligible for grandparental leave, the baby or child whom the employee is providing care for must be one of the following: E19.3.1 Their grandchild.
+E19.3.2 Their step-grandchild.
+E19.3.3 Their adopted grandchild.

-E19-Grandparental Leave

-E19.1 Grandparental leave is available to employees to enable them to be absent from duty to undertake a primary care giving role to their grandchild during normal business hours.

-- E19.2 Grandparental leave is available to employees other than casual employees and employees on probation. - E19.3 To be eligible for grandparental leave, the baby or child whom the employee is providing care for must be one of the following: - E19.3.1 Their grandchild.
-E19.3.2 adopted grandchild.

-Their step-grandchild.
-E19.3.3 Their

 E19.3.4 A child for whom the employee's child has parental or caring responsibility authorised under a law of a State or Territory.

-E19.4 An eligible employee may be granted up to 52 weeks of grandparental leave, in relation to each grandchild under care.
-This leave may be taken over a period not exceeding 5 years.

-- E19.5 Grandparental leave is available up until the fifth birthday of the grandchild for whom the employee is the primary care giver. - E19.6 Grandparental leave is non-cumulative. - E19.7 The length of a period of absence on grandparental leave must be agreed between the eligible employee and the Chief Executive. - Example 1: A day or part-day on an occasional basis. - Example 2: A regular period of leave each week, fortnight or month. - Example 3: A larger block of leave such as 6 or 12 months. - E19.8 If an employee is absent on grandparental leave and becomes a grandparent to another grandchild, for whom they are the primary care giver, a new application must be made as per subclause E19.10.
+- E19.4 An eligible employee may be granted up to 52 weeks of grandparental leave, in relation to each grandchild under care.
+This leave may be taken over a period not exceeding 5 years. - E19.5 Grandparental leave is available up until the fifth birthday of the grandchild for whom the employee is the primary care giver. - E19.6 Grandparental leave is non-cumulative. - E19.7 The length of a period of absence on grandparental leave must be agreed between the eligible employee and the chief executive. - Example 1: A day or part-day on an occasional basis. - Example 2: A regular period of leave each week, fortnight or month. - Example 3: A larger block of leave such as 6 or 12 months. - E19.8 If an employee is absent on grandparental leave and becomes a grandparent to another grandchild, for whom they are the primary care giver, a new application must be made as per subclause E19.10.